thi-ng/umbrella/packages/system/README.md

 ## About

-Minimal and explicit dependency-injection & lifecycle container for stateful app components
+Minimal and explicit dependency-injection & lifecycle container for stateful app components.

 Inspired by Stuart Sierra's [component](https://github.com/stuartsierra/component) framework for